ABOUT THE PRACTICE

 We work with people first, diagnoses second.
 Though accurate diagnosis is important, people are much more than a diagnosis.
 We understand the constraints of a health care system that accommodates specific diagnosis focused therapy.
 We are able to work within that system but take extra care to allow for the gradual unfolding and blossoming that takes place as a matter of a course in therapy.

-- The mission of PMHW is to provide mental health care grounded in the belief that honoring the innate wisdom of both patient and therapist offers the possibility for connection, healing, and growth.
-Consistent with this mission, we offer training for mental health professionals.
+- The mission of PMHW is to provide mental health care grounded in the belief that honoring the innate wisdom of both patient and practitioner offers the possibility for connection, healing, and growth.
+Befitting this mission, we offer training for mental health professionals.

 - Expand awareness among patients and systems of evidence-based mental health treatments that emphasize: